-To help the committee make its difficult decision, an advisory panel of 160 scholars narrowed the field of well over a thousand former senators down to sixty-five candidates.
+To help the committee make its difficult decision, an advisory panel of 160 scholars narrowed the field of well over 1,000 former senators down to 65 candidates.
 Sixty-five names for five spaces!
 Senator Kennedy quipped that sports writers choosing entrants to the Baseball Hall of Fame had it easy by comparison.
 As their top choice, the scholars named Nebraska's Progressive Republican George Norris.
-Unfortunately for Norris, the two Nebraska senators then serving — Carl Curtis and Roman Hruska — did not share the scholars' enthusiasm for their progressive predecessor.
+Unfortunately for Norris, the two Nebraska senators then serving—Carl Curtis and Roman Hruska—did not share the scholars' enthusiasm for their progressive predecessor.
 They hinted that the Senate might find itself tied up in an extended debate if the committee included Norris among its recommendations.
 Committee member Styles Bridges, who served with Norris in the late 1930s and early 1940s, removed him from further consideration.
 Other recommendations faced similar tests.

 That "future date" arrived four decades later on November 19, 1999, when the Senate adopted S. Res.
 241, directing the Senate Commission on Art "to recommend to the Senate 2 outstanding individuals whose paintings shall be placed in 2 of the [six] remaining unfilled spaces in the Senate Reception Room."
 The resolution specified that the selected senators be "outstanding legislators with a deep appreciation for the Senate, who will serve as role models for future Americans."
 It limited the competition to the approximately 1,500 senators whose service ended prior to 1979 and to those who were no longer living.
 It also excluded senators who at some point in their public careers served as vice president and were therefore "visibly and appropriately commemorated through the Vice Presidential Bust Collection."
 Finally, the resolution gave first priority to "those Senators who are not already commemorated in the Capitol or Senate office buildings," although it did not entirely exclude those so honored.

-The Senate approved the recommendation by the Senate Commission on Art on October 19, 2000, naming two distinguished former senators whose portraits join the "Famous Five" in the Senate Reception Room -- Arthur H. Vandenberg and Robert F. Wagner.
-In 2004, portraits of Wagner and Vandenberg were unveiled in the Senate Reception Room.
+The Senate approved the recommendation by the Senate Commission on Art on October 19, 2000, naming two distinguished former senators whose portraits join the "Famous Five" in the Senate Reception Room—Arthur H. Vandenberg and Robert F. Wagner.
+On September 14, 2004, portraits of Wagner and Vandenberg were unveiled in the Senate Reception Room.

 Senator Arthur Vandenberg of Michigan delivered a celebrated "speech heard round the world" in the Senate chamber on January 10, 1945, announcing his conversion from isolationism to internationalism.
 In 1947, at the start of the Cold War, Vandenberg became chairman of the Senate Foreign Relations Committee.
 In that position, he cooperated with the Truman administration in forging bipartisan support for the Truman Doctrine, the Marshall Plan, and NATO.
 Asserting that "politics stops at the water's edge," Vandenberg's Senate career stands as a monument to the benefits of bipartisanship in American foreign policy.